What is OpenVPN?

 1. Authentication

 OpenVPN uses various VPN authentication methods to verify the identity of a VPN client and server.
-These methods usually include a combination of user credentials, digital certificates, and public key infrastructure.
+These methods usually include a combination of user credentials, digital certificates, and public key infrastructure (PKI) for key management.
+PKI manages how encryption keys are created, shared, and revoked so that connections remain properly authenticated.

 2. Tunnel setup

 Once the identity is verified, OpenVPN creates a VPN tunnel between the VPN client and server.
-Predominantly, OpenVPN uses Secure Sockets Layer/Transport Layer Security (SSL/TLS) to establish the tunnel, but other protocols can also be used.
+To establish that tunnel, OpenVPN primarily uses SSL/TLS, but other protocols can also be used.

 3. Encapsulation and encryption